What will you experience?

 Your risk of stroke, cancer and chronic lung disease reduces too!

-Your chances of developing lung cancer, other cancers, heart disease, stroke and chronic lung disease are reduced.
-The sooner you become a non-smoker, the sooner you start to reduce your risk of these diseases.
+The chance of you developing not only lung cancer but other cancers too will reduce in the medium to long-term, as will your risk of heart disease, chronic lung disease and, of course, stroke.
+So you know, the sooner you become a non-smoker, the sooner you start to cut your chance of developing these diseases.

 The long-term benefits may seem too far off in the future to powerfully motivate you to stop smoking now.
 Know this: when you become a non-smoker (at any age) it increases your life expectancy, provided you stop before the onset of serious disease.